 Finally we have our local Lodges who are run by the RWM and his Wardens, who through their wisdom, guidance and instruction ensure the Lodge functions as per the laws and statutes of both PGL and the Grand Lodge of Scotland.

-The essential qualification for admission into and continuing membership is a belief in a Supreme Being.
-Membership is open to men of any race or religion who can fulfil this essential qualification and who are of good repute.
-Since earliest days, Freemasonry has been concerned with the care of orphans, the sick and the aged.
+From its earliest days, Freemasonry has been concerned with the care of orphans, the sick and the aged.
 Today charitable work has expanded to include the whole community and in addition large sums are given to national and local charities.
+Local Lodges will be seen supporting the charities within the community, with members taking part in a various fund raising events to support such great causes.

 Three great but simple principles, Brotherly Love, Relief and Truth, unite Freemasons of every colour and many creeds.
 Non-Freemasons often unfairly criticize not knowing that members of the Craft are guided by such honourable objectives.
 The good Freemason builds these principles into his daily life as a law abiding Man and Citizen of the world.